-A student registered in the Division may apply for admission to any college or school of the University.
-In considering his application, the admissions committee of the school or college to which he applies will consult with the Director of the Division and the student's adviser and will take into consideration their recommendations and the quality of the work which the student has done during his registration in the Division.
-If at the end of two terms, he has not been accepted as a candidate for a degree in a school or college of the University, he may not be permitted to reregister in the Division except by special action of the Administrative Committee.
+A student registered in the Division may apply for admission to any undergraduate college or school of the University.
+In considering his application, the admissions committee of the school or college to which he applies will take into consideration the recommendations of the Director of the Division and the quality of the work done during the student's registration in the Division.